davedawkins/Fable.React.DrawingCanvas/README.md

 | `strokepath` | A `drawing` wrapped in `BeginPath` and `Stroke` |
 | `fillpath`   | A `drawing` wrapped in `BeginPath` and `Fill` |

-Similar functions exist for building drawings as plain `DrawCommand list`.
+Similar functions exist for building drawings as plain `DrawCommand list`, as seen in `ClockUsingList.fs`:

 ```fsharp
 open DrawingCanvas